- Latin America

 Here are some of the most popular countries in Europe to work legally:

-There are thousands of foreign English teachers in Europe from the U.S., Canada, Australia, and elsewhere who live and get paid to teach English without a work visa.
+NOTE: There are thousands of foreign English teachers in Europe from the U.S., Canada, Australia, and elsewhere who live and get paid to teach English without a work visa.
 Some hold a student visa that provides working privileges which are common in Spain, Italy and France.

 Here's an overview of what work visa options are available to Americans interested in teaching in some major job markets for teaching English in Europe.